whosmatt/pwm-fan-cm3588-docker/README.md

 5. Enable the service by running `systemctl enable --now fan_control.service`

-Now you can see the logs by running `journalctl -u pwm-fan-cm3588` You can also configure the various parameters in the scriot itself by editing /usr/local/bin/fan_control.py (like temperature ranges which controls various fan speeds).
+Now you can see the logs by running `journalctl -u pwm-fan-cm3588` You can also configure the various parameters in the script itself by editing /usr/local/bin/fan_control.py (like temperature ranges which controls various fan speeds).

 ## Steps to uninstall.
 1. Disable the service by running `systemctl disable --now fan_control.service`
-2. Delete /etc/systemd/system/fan_control.service
+2. Delete `/etc/systemd/system/fan_control.service`
-3. Delete /usr/local/bin/fan_control.py
+3. Delete `/usr/local/bin/fan_control.py`
 4. Run the command `systemctl daemon-reload`

 ## My setup